cs-clarence/git-primer/README.md

 - **Remote repositories** are stored on a server somewhere, and are used to store code that you want to share with others.

 [**Github**](https://github.com/) is platform that can be used to host remote repositories, and it is the most popular one at that.

-Local repositories can be linked to an upstream remote repository.

 ## Creating a local repository